Oil Supply Outstrips Demand: Oil Headed Lower 2016

 World supply of crude oil continues to rise, this is not good for oil prices

-The noteworthy aspect is that the IEA (International Energy Agency) anticipates a slight decrease in supplies, from 96.97 million barrels per day to 96.88 million barrels per day.
+The noteworthy aspect is that the IEA (International Energy Agency) anticipates a slight supply decrease from 96.97 million barrels daily to 96.88 million.
 It’s worth noting that the IEA has a history of significantly missing its predictions.
-The current projections likely do not accurately account for the new supply of Iranian oil that is expected to enter the market.
-Russia has been straightforward in declaring that they have no intentions of reducing production.
-In fact, they have stated that the only circumstance under which they would halt production is if the price of oil were to plummet to zero.
+The projections likely do not accurately account for the new supply of Iranian oil expected to enter the market.
+Russia has straightforwardly declared that they have no intentions of reducing production.
+They have stated that the only circumstance under which they would halt production is if the price of oil were to plummet to zero.
 Meanwhile, Saudi Arabia, which played a role in causing this situation, continues to pump oil at full capacity.

 Here are key points to remember about the oil market: